2026 VENDORS

 Walter Wilson

-Amongst the various wildflowers of New York’s Northern Adirondack region, along the Canadian border you’ll find Border Bee Company managing nearly 1,000 colonies of honeybees under the care of Walter Wilson.
+Border Bee Company manages nearly 1,000 colonies of honeybees under the care of Walter Wilson.
 Starting as a hobby three generations ago, Walter proudly keeps the family tradition buzzing by maintaining his grandfather’s passion and legacy for beekeeping.
-Walter’s hives are managed with the deepest respect for the bees’ wellbeing knowing the vital role they play in our ecosystem.
-With this approach in mind, Border Bee Company is happy to provide pure local honey from the hives straight to you.

 • Blue Pepper Farm